Fast Finite Shearlet Transform: Closer Look at the Continuous Shearlet Transform in R 2

 In this section we combine some mostly well-known results from different authors.
-To make this paper self-contained and to obtain a complete documentation we also include the proofs.
-The functions where taken from \cite{Me01,Ma08}.
+To make this tutorial self-contained and to obtain a complete documentation we also include the proofs.
+The functions are taken from \cite{Mey01,Mal08}.
 The construction of the shearlets is based on ideas from \cite{ELL08} and \cite{KLZ11}.
-The shearlet transform and the concept of shearlets n the cone was introduced in \cite{GKL05}.
+The shearlet transform and the concept of shearlets on the cone were introduced in \cite{GKL06}.

-\subsection{Some functions and their properties}
+\subsection{Some Functions and their Properties}

 To define usable shearlets we need functions with special properties.
 We begin with defining these functions and prove their necessary properties.
 The results will be used later.
-The following results are taken basically from \cite{ELL08} and \cite{KLZ11}.

 We start by defining an auxiliary function $v\colon\RR\to\RR$ as